stokesgarrett/GCP-App-Deployment-Security-Capstone/README.md

 ### Tools Used

 - Development and Containerization: Utilized Docker, GitHub, and Visual Studio Code for containerizing applications in preparation for deployment.
-- Cloud Deployment: Leveraged GCP services including Kubernetes, App Engine, Cloud Run, and Cloud Functions to deploy containerized applications.
+- Cloud Deployment: Leveraged GCP services Kubernetes, App Engine, Cloud Run, and Cloud Functions to deploy containerized applications.
-- Security Analysis: Employed security tools such as Artifact Registry, OWASP ZAP, Pentest Tools, Trivy, ImmuniWeb, and Quttera for vulnerability discovery and reporting in containerized application deployments.
+- Security Analysis: Employed security tools Artifact Registry, OWASP ZAP, Pentest Tools, Trivy, ImmuniWeb, and Quttera for vulnerability discovery and reporting in containerized application deployments.
 - Learning Resources: Consulted Google Cloud Documentation and YouTube for guidance on performing specific project tasks.

 ## Navigating This Repository